SniperNinh/DND-5e-2024-character-creator/README.md

 # DnD-5e-Character-generator
 Helps creating a DND 5e character sheet

-creates a raw character stat sheet which can be used for making a full character sheet (its so stuff like ability score rolls are saved when leveling up) makes a character_sheet.json
+makes a character_sheet.json which can be leveled up or displayed

 ## Modules:
   - pip install pyfiglet